beaver-lodge/beaver/apps/fizz/README.md

   So the memory is totally managed by Erlang, and you can use Zig's comptime feature to infer everything involved.

 - Saving lib/include path to a Zig source and use them in your `build.zig`.
 You can use Elixir to find all the paths.
-It is way better than do it with make/CMake because you are using Elixir a whole programming language to do it.
+It is way better than configuring with make/CMake because you are using Elixir a whole programming language to do it.
 It is described in Zig doc as:

   > Surfacing build configuration as comptime values by providing a file that can be imported by Zig code.